Skip to main content

 Guidance: Varying entries in the ARTG: medical devices and IVDs

-This guidance is intended for sponsors seeking to apply for a variation to the Australian Register of Therapeutic Goods (ARTG) entry of a medical device or IVD medical device.
+This guideline is intended for sponsors seeking to apply for a variation to the Australian Register of Therapeutic Goods (ARTG) entry of a medical device or IVD medical device.

 It is crucial that the information in the ARTG is:

-If any information in the ARTG changes, the sponsor must request a variation to the corresponding ARTG entry.
+If any information in the ARTG changes, the sponsor is required to request a variation to the corresponding ARTG entry.

 Guidance: How sterilants and disinfectants are regulated in Australia